Conditions Severe Combined Immunodeficiency

 Our immune systems are made up of special cells and proteins that protect us from germs and other things in our environment that can cause illnesses and infections.
 Specifically, T-cells and B-cells are types of white blood cells that are very important to our immune system.

-If your baby has severe combined immunodeficiency (SCID), then his or her body either does not make enough or makes non-working T and B-cells.
+If your baby has severe combined immunodeficiency (SCID), then their body either does not make enough or makes non-working T and B-cells.
 Without these working cells, the immune system cannot work correctly.
 This is why infants with SCID are more likely to catch serious infections and illnesses.

 There are many different genetic causes of SCID.
 SCID may be inherited from parents or can be the result of a new genetic change in the child.
 All known forms of SCID follow either an autosomal recessive or an X-linked recessive pattern of inheritance.